sunsetsacoustic/StemLab/README.md

 4.  **Run the App**:
     *   **Compiled EXE**: Check the `dist` folder for `StemLab.exe`.

-Run `install_and_build.bat --help` for a full list of installation options.
+Run `install_and_build.cmd --help` for a full list of installation options.

 ## Credits